Generalized Calabi correspondence and complete spacelike surfaces: Complete spacelike surfaces

-Entire graphs in a Riemannian GBCV space $\mathbb E(M,\tau)$ are complete when the base surface $M$ is complete.
-This assertion fails to be true in the general Lorentzian case, as examples constructed by Albujer~\cite{Alb08} in the \textit{Robertson-Walker} spacetime $\mathbb H^2(-1)\times \mathbb{R}$ with its product Lorentzian metric show.
+Entire graphs in $\mathbb E(M,\tau)$ are complete when the base surface $M$ is complete.
+This assertion fails to be true in the Lorentzian case in general, as shown by the examples constructed by Albujer~\cite{Alb08} in the \textit{Robertson-Walker} spacetime $\mathbb H^2(-1)\times \mathbb{R}$.
+We will begin by proving that complete spacelike surfaces in $\mathbb{L}^{3}(M,\tau)$ are entire graphs.

-We will begin by proving that complete spacelike surfaces in a GBCV spacetime $\mathbb{L}^{3}(M,\tau)$ are entire graphs.
-In particular, the study of complete maximal surfaces in the GBCV spacetimes reduces to that of the entire spacelike solutions of the corresponding maximal equation.
-Moreover, this implies that the existence of complete constant mean curvature surfaces in the GBCV spacetime ensures the existence of non-trivial foliations.
-Throughout this section, we will assume that the base surface is given by $M=(\Omega,g=\delta^{-2}(dx^2+dy^2))$ for some $\delta\in\mathcal C^\infty(\Omega)$ positive, where $\Omega\subseteq\mathbb R^2$ is open and star-shaped with respect to the origin.